Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: An application of Property

 \section{An application of Property $(P_{n-1}^\#)$}

-In this section, we discuss the relation of small set of infinite-type points on the boundary of pseudoconvex domain and compactness of the $\dbar$-Neumann operator $N_{n-1}$.
+In this section, we discuss the relation of small set of infinite-type points on the boundary of a pseudoconvex domain and compactness of the $\dbar$-Neumann operator $N_{n-1}$, by applying Property $(P_{n-1}^\#)$ appropriately.

-This subject is motivated by the results of Sibony (\cite{sibony}) and Boas (\cite{boas3}) on general pseudoconvex domains: let $q=1$ and assume that the set $K$ of the weakly pseudoconvex points on the boundary $b\Omega$ has Hausdorff $2$-dimensional measure zero in $\mathbb{C}^n$, then the $\dbar$-Neumann operator $N_1$ is compact on $L^2_{(0,1)}(\Omega)$.
+This subject is motivated by the following results of Sibony (\cite{sibony}) and Boas (\cite{boas3}). \begin{thm}[\cite{boas3},\cite{sibony}] Let $\Omega$ be a smooth bounded pseudoconvex domain.
+Assume that the set $K$ of weakly pseudoconvex points on the boundary $b\Omega$ has Hausdorff $2$-dimensional measure zero in $\mathbb{C}^n$, then $K$ satisfies Property $(P_1)$ and the $\dbar$-Neumann operator $N_1$ is compact on $L^2_{(0,1)}(\Omega)$. \end{thm} The idea here is to project the set $K$ to each $z_j$-plane and the resulting set satisfies Property $(P_1)$ on each complex $1$-dimensional plane.
+Hence summing all involved functions in the definition of Property $(P_1)$ will give the desired conclusion.
 Boas (\cite{boas3}) has an explicit construction of the function $\lambda$ in the Property $(P_1)$ of Catlin that involved in the proof.

-Due to the lack of biholomorphic invariance on Property $\pq$ when $q>1$, the approach can not be generalized to the case $q>1$ (see remark after the proof) and hence $N_q$ is not known to be compact in the $q>1$ case.
+Due to the lack of biholomorphic invariance on Property $\pq$ for $q>1$, previous approach can not be generalized to the case $q>1$ and hence $N_q$ is not known to be compact for $q>1$.
+Indeed, summation of functions in Property $\pq$ for $q>1$ does not work since eigenvalues from each respective complex Hessian interfere the summation of eigenvalues in the whole complex Hessian.

 The following result due to Sibony (\cite{sibony}) will be used in our proof: \begin{prop}[\cite{sibony}] Let $K$ be a compact subset in $\mathbb{C}^n$ ($n\geq 1$) and $K$ has Lebesgue measure zero in $\mathbb{C}^n$.
 Then $K$ has Property $(P_n)$ in $\mathbb{C}^n$. \end{prop}